SAbubakarQ/Basic-Excel-Spreadsheet/README.md

 * PRINT (Print) - Prints the excel sheet according to the user's input with its current values.
 * QUIT (Quit) - Quits the program.
 * CMDList (Command List) - Displays the command list in the terminal window for no need of scrolling to the top to see the commands.

+A sample command would be "STORE 42 A1" which will store the value 42 in cell block A1.
+To view the value in the cell, "PRINT A1 B10" can be used to see values from A1 to B10 on the spreadsheet.
+  It will output:
+  Enter desired operation: STORE 42 A1
+  Enter desired operation: PRINT A1 B10
+  42      0
+  0       0
+  0       0
+  0       0
+  0       0
+  0       0
+  0       0
+  0       0
+  0       0
+  0       0